• Skip to primary navigation

 overhead ingredients for cauliflower alfredo sauce

-• 1 head cauliflower
+• one head of cauliflower

-• penne (or pasta of choice)
+• penne or pasta of your choice

 • olive oil